Monday, July 1

 Saturday, June 29th

 The next morning I quickly gathered my things and caught the bus for the last time, this time we were really going back.
 It was still dark when I rolled my suitcase out of the apartment.
 We ended up seeing the sun rise on the fields over Salamanca and it reminded us of when we had witnessed it at the beach just a week prior.
 At the airport we all parted ways.
 Waiting at the airport was me, Sol, Serpas, Jenna, Ruby, Erika, Michael, Kyle, and Alison.
 Patrick and Brenton had left to take a tour of the Real Madrid stadium (lucky them!).
 My family was due to arrive in Madrid about the same time the others were departing the country, so I waited along with them.
 I ended up running into Valerie, who was one of Cherry’s friends who had gone to the restaurant with us that one night.
 She was on her way to Barcelona and was waiting for a bus.
-She was only 19 and was traveling all by herself.
 Her knowledge of Spanish was impressive for just picking it up.
 She was so sweet and I am glad that I got a chance to see her again before she left.

 The airport day was long, but we had a good time talking about memories from our trip before we got on our respective flights.
 We were looking through people’s pictures and laughing about all the good times we had.
 I said goodbye to my friends when it was time for them to go through security but I knew I would be seeing them again in Flagstaff.
 I went and sat downstairs in the place Maria had picked us up on the first day.
 I couldn’t believe it had been four weeks since then and how much I had improved in my Spanish.
 It was exciting having the ability to translate and guide my family through Spain!
 That night we went to a restaurant/tapas place, but I don’t think my family had quite adjusted to the Spanish eating habits.